ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> temperature = solution.temperature()

-Being a DOF solution, its location argument **must be nodal** (inferred above).
-The scalar field can be obtained directly:
+As inferred above, the location argument for a DOF solution must be nodal.
+You can access the scalar field directly:

 .. code:: python